Luciensw/Obsigit/docs/LLCE/Snow.md

 I saw this morning stars that shined 8
-A million sparks
+A million sparks above the ground 8
-- kind
+- blind
--
+- round/found

 I raised my head to see the sky 8
 It cast on me its softened light 8